 Measures how many listings are trying to be found in this search.
 The more competition there is, the more challenging it is to keep your listings at the top.
 In the most competitive searches, listings are being added/updated by the second.
 Lower competition is usually better.

-The category page is the grid of categories that shows up when shoppers search for something too broad (like “gift”).
+The category page is the grid of categories that show up when shoppers search for something too broad (like “gift”).
 The category page encourages shoppers to narrow their search before looking at specific listings.
 You usually want to avoid targeting keywords that result in a category page.

 How it helps you get found on Etsy